xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/virtual_machines/kvmMN.rst

-Set Up the Management Server for KVM
+Set Up the Management Node for KVM
 ====================================